department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/decision-ready-claims.md

 - **Presumptive service connection claim** for a condition that we believe is related to your military service even if there's no direct evidence of a link
 - **Secondary service connection claim** for a condition caused or made worse by your service-connected disability
 - **Increased disability claim** for an existing service-connected condition that you have medical evidence to show has gotten worse
-- **[Dependency and indemnity compensation (DIC) claim](/burials-and-memorials/survivor-and-dependent-benefits/compensation/)** as the eligible surviving spouse of a Veteran
+- **[Dependency and Indemnity Compensation (DIC) claim](/burials-and-memorials/survivor-and-dependent-benefits/compensation/)** as the eligible surviving spouse of a Veteran
 - **Pre-discharge claim** for disability compensation less than 90 days before your separation from military service

 **Note:** We're working to expand the DRC program to include more types of claims.
 Come back soon, or check with your VSO, to find out about updates.